 In addition to the above arrangements, the Humanities Divisional Health and Safety Committee, meets once a term and whose functions are set out in University Policy Statement S2/0.
 The Committee is comprised of the following:

-Deputy Safety Officer for Oriental Studies, Trudi Pinkerton, all Divisional Deputy Safety Officers, Assistant University Safety Officer, Tanya Boyce, and Humanities Divisional Secretary, Lynne Hirsch.
+Deputy Safety Officer for Oriental Studies, Trudi Pinkerton, all Divisional Deputy Safety Officers, University Safety Officer, Christine Williams or one of her colleagues, and Humanities Divisional Secretary, Lynne Hirsch.

 The Committee's terms of reference are